-If you take tram line no. 2 or 5 to the station ‘Am Tabor’, you may notice a small chapel along the side of the road, that seems at once unassuming but at the same time requiring your attention.
-There is no indication what the chapel is for or what its history is; aside from an inscription above the entrance, there is no further information to inform the casual SV explorer as to the name or history of this chapel.
+If you take tram line no. 2 or 5 to the station ‘Am Tabor’, you may notice a small chapel along the side of the road.
+It seems at once unassuming but at the same time requiring your attention.
+There is no indication what the chapel is for or what its history is.
+Aside from an inscription above the entrance, there is no further information to inform one as to the name or history of this chapel.